ghitanooo/quixo-game/README.md

-# 🎮 Quixo

-**Quixo** est une implémentation en Python du jeu de société du même nom.
-Le but du jeu est d’aligner **cinq cubes** marqués de ton symbole (`X` ou `O`) horizontalement, verticalement ou en diagonale,
-en **poussant** les cubes sur un plateau 5×5.
+# Python – Console Strategy Board Game with AI Opponent

+**This project is a Python implementation of a turn-based strategy board game delivered for class.**
+The goal is to align **five cubes** marked with your symbol (`X` or `O`) horizontally, vertically, or diagonally by **pushing** cubes on a 5×5 board.

 ---

-## 🧩 Fonctionnalités
+## Features

-- Interface console avec affichage du plateau
-- Mode joueur vs IA (intelligence artificielle simple)
-- Vérification automatique des victoires
-- Interaction possible avec le serveur du jeu (*API PAX*)
-- Gestion des erreurs personnalisée (`QuixoError`)
-- Tests unitaires inclus
+- Console interface with board display
+- Player vs AI mode (simple artificial intelligence)
+- Automatic detection of winning positions
+- Optional interaction with the official game server (*PAX API*)
+- Custom error handling with `QuixoError`
+- Included unit tests

 ---